McDonnell Douglas DC-10 Moulds in 1:400 Scale

 Tucano Line / Phoenix (2002-2008)

-Honestly I've never owned one of these so I can only pass judgement based on photos, however in general it appears inferior to the Dragon and Gemini moulds of similar vintage.
+This is my least favourite of the standard brand DC-10 moulds and to my eye is inferior to the Dragon and Gemini moulds of similar vintage.
 There's a more obvious wing seam than on the Gemini, the nosegear legs have a triangular shape on the front and back, the wing engine pylons are an odd shape, I'm not convinced by the nose, there are deep lines on the tail and most glaringly the no 2 engine is a straight edged tube, not taking into account the curvy shape of the real thing.
-With four other serviceable DC-10 moulds out there I wouldn't waste my money on buying this one.
+With four other serviceable DC-10 moulds out there this one doesn't rate, although there has been some unique subject matter made on it such as the Novair and Harlequin examples below.
+Note also how the Novair DC-10-10 is just the series 30 mould with the central gear leg removed (and the hole for it left).

-Honestly I've never owned one of these so I can only pass judgement based on photos, however in general it appears inferior to the Dragon and Gemini moulds of similar vintage.
+This is my least favourite of the standard brand DC-10 moulds and to my eye is inferior to the Dragon and Gemini moulds of similar vintage.
 There's a more obvious wing seam than on the Gemini, the nosegear legs have a triangular shape on the front and back, the wing engine pylons are an odd shape, I'm not convinced by the nose, there are deep lines on the tail and most glaringly the no 2 engine is a straight edged tube, not taking into account the curvy shape of the real thing.
-With four other serviceable DC-10 moulds out there I wouldn't waste my money on buying this one.
+With four other serviceable DC-10 moulds out there this one doesn't rate, although there has been some unique subject matter made on it such as the Novair and Harlequin examples below.
+Note also how the Novair DC-10-10 is just the series 30 mould with the central gear leg removed (and the hole for it left).

 Witty Wings (2007-2014)

-Witty Wings created their DC-10 in 2007 using the Aviation 400 brand and subsequently released more under Inflight 400 and Witty Wings brands.
-I don't own any but this mould deserves more attention than the Phoenix one does.
+Witty Industrial created their DC-10 in 2007, releasing it under the Aviation 400 brand and later releasing more under successor Inflight 400, Apollo and Witty Wings brands.
+Arguably, this is comfortably the second best DC-10 available, and I've seen a few argue it is the best.
 The most obvious thing about the mould is its height.
-The undercarriage legs are just too long, though they are nicely detailed and have rolling gears.
-The nosecone also seems a little too rounded to me - a bit like the Dragon.
-These things aren't the end of the world but they are not ideal.
-On the positive side the rest of the mould is very good and the shape of the no2 engine very nicely done.
+The undercarriage legs do seem a little too long, although they are nicely detailed and have rolling gears.
+The nosecone can also seems a little too rounded to me - a bit like the Dragon.
+These things aren't the end of the world and on the positive side the rest of the mould is very good, especially the shape of the no2 engine.
+This is very nicely done and superior to the Aeroclassics.
 There is also better detailing on the wing engines than on the Aeroclassics model.
-Witty are out of business nowadays and this mould likely gone forever but this mould is still ok - on par with the Dragon I'd say.
-Having said that most of the models Witty made have been done by Aeroclassics and a direct comparison of the two suggests to me the latter is superior.
+Witty are out of business nowadays and this mould likely gone forever, but this mould is a worthy addition to any collection.

 DC-10-10 & 40: Witty only made series 30s so they never had to contend with the differences of the other versions.